RudyReeves/fullstack/vagrant/catalog/README.md

 # Usage
 * Navigate to "localhost:8000" in your browser.
 Create/view/edit/delete items as you wish.
 * Retrieve the JSON-formatted catalog from "localhost:8000/catalog.json"
-* Retrieve the XML-formatted catalog from "localhost:8000/catalog.xml" (unimplemented)
+* Retrieve the XML-formatted catalog from "localhost:8000/catalog.xml"